 After spending more than 30 years (21 years - Academic Medicine and 10 years - private practice), in clinical medical education at the bedside; this father of four, grandfather of six (still counting) has found his Ikigai at MacNeal in the Internal Medicine Residency program where he promises to have some positive influence on training the next generation.

 Jennifer Sardone-Ponnappan, M.D.

-Dr. Jennifer Sardone-Ponnappan graduated from medical school at The Ohio State University College of Medicine and Public Health in Columbus, Ohio.
-She then completed her Internal Medicine residency at Exempla Saint Joseph Hospital in Denver, Colorado.
+Dr. Jennifer Sardone-Ponnappan graduated from medical school at The Ohio State University in Columbus, Ohio and completed Internal Medicine residency at Exempla Saint Joseph Hospital in Denver, Colorado.
 There, she practiced with a traditional internal medicine group until moving to Chicago.
-She started at MacNeal as a hospitalist and is now core faculty with the Internal Medicine Residency Program.
+She has spent the last 8 years as core faculty with the Internal Medicine Residency Program.
 Her main role is Clinic Director of the resident continuity clinic at the MacNeal Center for Internal Medicine.

 Dr. Sardone believes that open communication is key in the doctor-patient relationship as well as with residents and students.
-She encourages candid dialogue to facilitate learning and identify areas for growth.
-She strives to help residents build critical thinking skills in the outpatient setting where patients stimulate thought, allow for the application of medical knowledge and facilitate retention of medical concepts.
 In the continuity clinic, following patients over time also improves a resident's ability to re-evaluate diagnoses and responses to treatments.
-Dr. Sardone is an advocate of preventive medicine and treats patients, residents and students with compassion and respect.
+Dr. Sardone is an advocate of preventive medicine and has a special interest in treating obesity.